openmv/openmv-ide/README.md

 OpenMV IDE based on Qt Creator.

-Compiling OpenMV IDE for (Windows, Linux, Mac)
+Compiling OpenMV IDE for Windows, Linux, & Mac
 ==============================================

 * Install Qt (to the default location).